-2.1.
-Installing the mounting plate
+2. Mechanical installation: mounting plate

-The EV NET COMPACT comes with a mounting bracket to facilitate installation and servicing.
+The EV NET COMPACT comes with a mounting accessory to facilitate installation and servicing.
 The charger locks into the mounting bracket and is secured with a single screw, located under the service hatch.

 The bracket is wall-mounted via four anchor bolts provided in the kit.
 A drill template is available on the back of the quick installation manual, which can be used to correctly locate the holes for the anchoring bolts.